Haim Oron: Activism

 Oron has embarked on several projects to improve the welfare of the Bedouin population of the Negev, among them the establishment of a wastewater purification plant, a health clinic and nursery schools.
 He is known for his ties with Marwan Barghouti, now serving five life terms in an Israeli jail for terrorist activities.
-Qadura Fares, a senior Fatah official, describes Oron as a "loyal friend" and a "loyal Zionist," but also attentive to the problems of the Palestinians.
+Qadura Fares, a senior Fatah official, described Oron as a "loyal friend" and a "loyal Zionist," but also attentive to the problems of the Palestinians.

 Oron was one of the initiators of the Geneva Accord, together with Yossi Beilin.